mhausenblas/tom-demo/README.md

-# tom-demo
+# The Origins of Microservices—a demo using Kubernetes

-The Origins of Microservices—a demo using Kubernetes
+See medium.com for the whole story.